DHTMLX/docs-suite/docs/layout/api/cell/layout_cell_maxheight_config.md

 # maxHeight

-@short: the maximal height to be set for a cell
+@short: Optional.
+The maximal height to be set for a cell

 @signature: {'maxHeight?: number | string;'}